 - Treatment of autoimmune diseases through limiting the inflammatory response

-- Improved survival in an orthotopic metastatic cancer model
+- GEMys improved survival in an orthotopic metastatic cancer model

-- Can be further modified for enhanced functionality
+- GEMys can be further modified for enhanced functionality

-- Can be used alone or in combination with therapeutic T cells
+- GEMys can be used alone or in combination with therapeutic T cells

 Rosandra Kaplan M.D.
 (NCI), Sabina Kratzmeier Ph.D.
 (NCI), Daniel Beury Ph.D.
 (NCI), Haiying Qin M.D., Ph.D.
 (NCI)